Rhamnazin

 Rhamnazin is an O-methylated flavonol, a type of chemical compound.
-It can be found in Rhamnus petiolaris, a buckthorn plant endemic to Sri Lanka.
+It can be found in Rhamnus petiolaris, a buckthorn plant native to Iraq, Lebanon, Syria, and Turkey.

 Metabolism

 The enzyme 3-methylquercetin 7-O-methyltransferase uses S-adenosyl methionine and isorhamnetin to produce S-adenosyl homocysteine and rhamnazin.

 The enzyme 3,7-dimethylquercetin 4'-O-methyltransferase uses S-adenosyl methionine and rhamnazin to produce S-adenosyl homocysteine and ayanin.